annjose/myblog/content/post/hello.md

 * Very easy to publish content
 * No dependency issues; literally runs out of the box
 * Highly customizable UI
-* A good opportunity to learn #golang
+* A good opportunity to learn Go #golang

 So far, I am just loving Hugo.
 Next step is to explore it further and customize it to my heart's content.